syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Worksheet-Cells-Manipulation.md

 excelEngine.Dispose()

+{% endhighlight %}

-### Accessing used range of a Worksheet
+## Accessing used range of a Worksheet

 XlsIO enables you to get the range of cells used in a given sheet.
 This helps you to apply the same format to all the cells used in the worksheet.
 You can also get the first row/column, last row/column, and number of rows/columns used in the sheet by using the various methods of IRange.

-{% endhighlight %}

-_Note: By default, XlsIO considers a cell as used, even when there exists some formatting.
-You can disable this behavior, and make XlsIO consider a cell as used, only when there exists data, by using the UsedRangeIncludesFormatting property._
+> Note: By default, XlsIO considers a cell as used, even when there exists some formatting.
+You can disable this behavior, and make XlsIO consider a cell as used, only when there exists data, by using the UsedRangeIncludesFormatting property.

 The following code example is used to format the Used Range.
 {% highlight C# %}